mwcproject/mwc-node/doc/distribited_message_pool_and_applications.md

 # libp2p initial use cases.

-For this proposal, only wallets need to exchange messages toward other wallets, MWC nodes aren't invovled.
+For this proposal, only mwc-wallets need to exchange messages toward other mwc-wallets, mwc-nodes aren't invovled.

 Libp2p nodes maintain the libp2p network.
 In order to join the network a libp2p node need to join any other libp2p node.

-The problem is that a wallet only know its own MWC node and is not able to discover other wallets on the network to communicate with.
+The problem is that a mwc-wallet only know its own mwc-node and is not able to discover other mwc-wallets on the network to communicate with.

 Possible solutions:
 1. Have a bootstrap node that know and maintain the addresses of other network participants.